The bank isn't your only source of finance. One of the following resources may work better for you and your business.

 For example, you may wish to finance the expansion of your business by selling 25% of your existing business to an investor.
 If your business was valued at $1 million, selling 25% would provide you with $250,000 of capital to fund your expansion.
 But the investor would be entitled to 25% of your profit.

 Shares enable the established business to raise capital.
 This can be done privately or by listing the company publicly on the stock exchange and inviting financial participation.

 An ASX public share float is suitable for large, established companies that can manage the cost of setting up a successful float and listing the company.
 Whereas the National Stock Exchange of Australia lists small and medium-sized businesses and might be more appropriate for a small business wanting to raise capital.

-SBS Small Business Secrets' How to Get Funding for Your Small Business has more advice on 3 ways you can get funding for your small business, including:
+SBS Small Business Secrets' How to Get Funding for Your Small Business has more advice on:

-The Small Business Finance website is developed by the Australian Banking Association and CPA Australia.
-The website has information to help you understand the types of finance available so you can decide if debt finance is right for you.
+The Small Business Finance website can help you understand what type of finance best suits your needs.
+The website is developed by the Australian Banking Association and CPA Australia and has information to help you understand the types of finance available so you can decide if debt finance is right for you.